Emergency Management Exemplary Service Award

 - Outstanding Contribution to Emergency Management

-Each year, provincial, territorial and federal governments may present awards in each category to deserving individuals or groups.
+Each year, provincial, territorial and federal governments may present awards in each category to deserving individuals or groups of up to 20 individuals.

 Nomination processes vary by province and territory and by award category.
 Public Safety Canada is now accepting federal nominations for all categories and Search and Rescue for all jurisdictions.
 Provincial and territorial governments are leading the nomination process for the Resilient Communities, Youth, and Outstanding Contribution to Emergency Management categories in their jurisdictions.